 All around me I can see evidence of wealth and success.
 People who undoubtedly pushed themselves.
 Names like Cartier, Rolex and Mont Blanc line the roof tops of the tall 1920’s buildings.
 I wonder to myself how successful the people who placed those signs really were.
 From the manual workers that fixed them there to the founders of the very watches themselves.
 Were they proud of the work they had done?
 Was there opportunity to be even better?
 Or did they settle for good enough?

-Picture this: I had been graduated from dental school for about 14 years.
-I thought I’d gone as far as I could go clinically.
+Picture this: I graduated from dental school in the year 2001.
+Up until 2015 I’d gone as far as I could go clinically.
 I was honest, hard-working, kind and good at my job.
 Did that make me successful?
 Or did that make me just good enough?

 At that time something long overdue was happening in the dental world.
 With help from some incredibly driven and incredibly dedicated pillars in our industry we’d started to realise things needed to change.
 Had we really been over treating all this time?
 Study after study backed by more & more scientific research had started an overhaul in treatment methods and the seemingly impossible happened.
 Gradually and painfully slowly trends started to shift and we finally saw the decline of instrumentation replaced by more minimally invasive treatment modalities.
 We’d started to think beyond the parameters of what we’d always been taught and with some key opinion leaders holding our hands we cautiously stepped out of the shadows of old fashioned over treatment and into the dazzling lights of modern, forward thinking, results based, patient centred approaches.
 All of a sudden we were discussing biofilms instead of calculus.
 We were giving oral hygiene instruction before scaling.
 We were doing single visit treatments and quadrant scaling was losing its credibility.
 Things were changing.
 There was a revolution occurring and it was happening right in front of our very eyes.

-I was first introduced to airflow when I switched practice in search of some more exciting mouths to clean.
-I’d vaguely heard of it before and a friend i knew swore by it but that’s as far as my knowledge went.
+I was first introduced to AIRFLOW® when I switched practice in search of some more exciting mouths to clean.
+I’d vaguely heard of it before and a friend I knew swore by it but that’s as far as my knowledge went.
 I gave it a go and it seemed to do the job well.
-I asked around, I went on a couple of courses that touched on it, I did some research and liked what i saw so it didn't take long for me to become a fan of airflow and friend to EMS/Optident.
+I asked around, I went on a couple of courses that touched on it, I did some research and liked what I saw so it didn't take long for me to become a fan of AIRFLOW® and friend to EMS.
 I was invited to speak a little for them; just once or twice.
-Before I knew it I was using airflow on every patient and seeing cleaner mouths, happier patients and better results.
+Before I knew it I was using AIRFLOW® on every patient and seeing cleaner mouths, happier patients and better results.
 I was still using it the old fashioned way; at the end of appointments and mostly for its stain removal benefits but something unexpected started to happen.
 Mouths started to improve with seemingly little else in the patients being any different.
-I read up some more and especially looked at studies into the powders and I liked what i read.
-I started to ask around to look who was advocating airflow and wondering where it truly fitted into modern treatment post revolution.
+I read up some more and especially looked at studies into the powders and I liked what I read.
+I started to ask around to look who was advocating AIRFLOW® and wondering where it truly fitted into modern treatment post revolution.
 I experimented more and more and it seemed to do no wrong.
-More than my clinical findings endorsing airflow the surprise was the shift in patients attitude and i’d go as far as to say much of the changes were in fact driven by patients.
+More than my clinical findings endorsing AIRFLOW® the surprise was the shift in patients attitude and I would go as far as to say much of the changes were in fact driven by patients.
 They’d started to request it.
 Without my even attempting to sell it they saw and felt the difference.

 Patients started to book in particularly with me.
-They though I was more gentle than the other hygienists and their mouths were feeling better than ever.
+They thought I was more gentle than the other hygienists and their mouths were feeling better than ever.
 The bosses had also noticed a seemingly higher standard of treatment being delivered with lower bleeding scores and cleaner mouths coming from my surgery.
 They thought it was me.
-They thought i was more skilled.
+They thought I was more skilled.
 A better motivator.
 An exceptional communicator.
 It wasn’t me.
-It was the airflow.
+It was the AIRFLOW®.

-Then came the great GBT launch.
-June 2015.
-As an advocate of airflow EMS invited me to their first world congress in Switzerland where the concept that had been so long in the making was unveiled.
+Then came the great GBT launch in June 2015.
+As an advocate of AIRFLOW® EMS invited me to their First World Congress in Switzerland where the concept that had been so long in the making was unveiled.
 Bingo!
 This is where the final pieces of the jigsaw fell into place for me.
 Thanks to the great minds at EMS.
 They’d done all my thinking for me.
 I sat in that room and it was like finding the holy grail.
 This was the road map we’d all been missing.
 I listened and listened and listened.
-I watched presentations from incredibly talented world renowned specialists who’d all found success in airflow.
+I watched presentations from incredibly talented world renowned specialists who’d all found success in AIRFLOW®.
 At first I felt overwhelmed to be on the same speaker schedule.
 Fraudulent even.
 I wasn’t sure I could be categorised into the same field as these industry greats with photos of their fancy clinics and costly treatment menus.
-It wasn’t until their clinical case slides were displayed that i lifted my head and crawled out from under my rock at the back of the room.
-Despite their knowledge, despite their qualifications, despite their experience, despite their materials and access to the best of the best they were using what i was using and not only that - incredibly my results weren’t that dissimilar to theirs.
-It wasn’t heir skills set at all.
+It wasn’t until their clinical case slides were displayed that I lifted my head and crawled out from under my rock at the back of the room.
+Despite their knowledge, despite their qualifications, despite their experience, despite their materials and access to the best of the best they were using what I was using and not only that - incredibly my results weren’t that dissimilar to theirs.
+It wasn’t their skills set at all.
 It was their equipment.
-The very equipment i had back in my tiny surgery in the UK.
+The very equipment I had back in my tiny surgery in the UK.
 My clinical results looked like theirs.
-The results i was getting were the same as theirs.
+The results I was getting were the same as theirs.

 I’d made contact with a practice that had been recently purchased by a young and enthusiastic dentist who was looking for someone to revitalise their failing hygiene department where patients were still being subject to quadrant hand scaling and all that the long appointments, pain and discomfort brought.
 At that time his hygiene books consisted of one Tuesday afternoon a week and even they couldn’t be ﬁlled.
 It was losing money and the struggle was very real.

-Within 12 weeks we’d increased from one poorly filled afternoon a week to 2 full days and by 6 months we were at fully hygiene surgery capacity of 3 days with an average appointment waiting time of 8 weeks.
+Within 12 weeks we had increased from one poorly filled afternoon a week to 2 full days and by 6 months we were at fully hygiene surgery capacity of 3 days with an average appointment waiting time of 8 weeks.
 Prices had doubled, appointment times had been slashed and turnover had trebled.
 Demand was so high we couldn’t keep up.
 The whole team was driving the prevention message and news was spreading fast.
-We advertised wherever we could and ran free airflow promo days based around GBT to raise money for charity and awareness for us.
-Posters were put up all over town and our first “Drop in For A Free Airflow’ day was a huge success with local businesses donating raffle prizes and local media broadcasting from our waiting room.
+We advertised wherever we could and ran free AIRFLOW® promo days based around GBT to raise money for charity and awareness for us.
+Posters were put up all over town and our first “Drop in for a free AIRFLOW®" day was a huge success with local businesses donating raffle prizes and local media broadcasting from our waiting room.
 We had red & white ﬂags and balloons lining our windows and pathways and patients literally queued down the street for their turn.

-I airflowed 34 new patients that day free of charge.
-That was 34 people who otherwise might not have experienced the pain free comfort and results that airflow offered.
+I worked with AIRFLOW® on 34 new patients that day free of charge.
+That was 34 people who otherwise might not have experienced the pain free comfort and results that AIRFLOW® offered.
 One year on and of those 34 patients, 23 are now regular paying patients.
 Who knows how much other business was generated from the ripple effect of people talking about our ethos and our pain free treatments.

 In my opinion there’s a new revolution taking place.
-The rise of airflow & GBT.
+The rise of AIRFLOW® & GBT.
 It will take time.
 We don’t know what we don’t know and I for one intend to put that right.
-My passion lies in sharing knowledge, skill and experience and giving one another that step up to being the best version of a hygienist that hey can be, I speak to everyone i can.
+My passion lies in sharing knowledge, skill and experience and giving one another that step up to being the best version of a hygienist that they can be, I speak to everyone I can.
 On social media, at conferences, at hygiene meetings, on SDA courses and in my surgery.
-I invite hygienists into my surgery free of charge to watch and observe and ultimately grow and I go into their practices to observe and help where i can.
-It’s become a vocation of mine and i’m almost sure i wont stop before every single hygienist in the UK has heard of GBT and I have founded the very first GBT practice in the UK.
+I invite hygienists into my surgery free of charge to watch and observe and ultimately grow and I go into their practices to observe and help where I can.
+It’s become a vocation of mine and I am almost sure I wont stop before every single hygienist in the UK has heard of GBT and I have founded the very first GBT practice in the UK.

 Then I’ll take on America!
-Just you watch me…
+Just watch me…